MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

 |pypi-version|
 |npm-version|

-Clustergrammer can be used within a Jupyter notebook as an interactive HTML widget and is compatable with Python 2 and 3.
+Clustergrammer can be used within a Jupyter notebook as an interactive HTML widget and is compatible with Python 2 and 3.
 Clustergrammer-Widget can be used to visualize a matrix of data from a file or from a `Pandas`_ DataFrame.

 Dependencies